 Explaining Single-Entry Accounting in Context

 Sections below illustrate single-entry transactions and further explain:

-- Advantages and disadvantages of both single-entry and single-entry systems.
+- Advantages and disadvantages of both single-entry and double-entry systems.

-- Reasons that most firms choose single-entry accounting
+- Reasons that most firms choose double-entry accounting

 - Business settings where single-entry accounting can be sufficient for planning, record-keeping, and financial reporting.